veeso/termscp/README.md

 - Ftp:
   - Time in explorer is `1 Jan 1970`, but shouldn't be: that's because chrono can't parse date in a different locale.
 So if your server has a locale different from the one on your machine, it won't be able to parse the date.
   - Some servers don't work: yes, some kind of ftp server don't work correctly, sometimes it won't display any files in the directories, some other times uploading files will fail.
 Up to date, `vsftpd` is the only one server which I saw working correctly with TermSCP.
 Am I going to solve this?
 I'd like to, but it's not my fault at all.
-Unfortunately [rust-ftp](https://github.com/mattnenterprise/rust-ftp) is an abandoned project (up to 2020), indeed I had to patch many stuff by myself.
-I'll try to solve these issues, but it will take a long time.
+The library used for FTP, which is [rust-ftp](https://github.com/mattnenterprise/rust-ftp) has been abandoned for 2 years and only in december 2020, the maintainer is back to work.
+I hope this issue will be solved soon.
 - `NoSuchFileOrDirectory` on connect: let me guess, you're running on WSL and you've installed termscp through cargo.
 I know about this issue and it's a glitch of WSL I guess.
-Don't worry about it, just move the termscp executable into another PATH location, such as `/usr/bin`.
+Don't worry about it, just move the termscp executable into another PATH location, such as `/usr/bin`, or install it through the appropriate package format (e.g. deb).

 ---